vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Specification Change ] Update VK Component Posts ( Can use input tag on filter  )

 = 1.41.2 =
 [ Improvement ][ Page list from ancestor ] Fix behavior site editor.
 [ Other ] Add PHPUnit test on Several PHP and WordPress versions